elasticdotventures/Blender-openSCAD/README.md

 if you are using Windows (Otherwise, refer to the Blender documentation).

-#### BlenderSCAD panel
+#### BlendSCAD panel

 Well, this exeeds the original scope of providing OpenSCAD like operations and is rather similar to working with TinkerCAD.
 If you want to give it a try, install the addon and activate it in the user preferences:

-<pre>[installpath]\blender-2.69\2.69\scripts\addons\blenderscad_toolbar.py
+<pre>[installpath]\blender-2.69\2.69\scripts\addons\blendscad_toolbar.py
 or
-[installpath]\blender-2.74\2.74\scripts\addons\blenderscad_toolbar.py
+[installpath]\blender-2.74\2.74\scripts\addons\blendscad_toolbar.py
 </pre>

 #### Getting started

 SAVE all open work first, better go to a clean document.
-Open the demo script _blenderscad_demo.py_ in Blender's internal text editor and uncomment the demo section you want to try out.
+Open the demo script _blendscad_demo.py_ in Blender's internal text editor and uncomment the demo section you want to try out.
 Simply use "run script".
 This is the easiest way.
 You can also save your script as part of a .blend file.
 Again, caution, there is a line in most of my demo scripts to wipe all objects of the open scene first for rapid testing.
 Congratulations, Blender is now your OpenSCAD-like IDE.
 You can even have the code compile while typing (Check "Live Edit" in the editor)

 #### Alternatively, run via Python Console